promit02/SQLproject_Retail_Sale_Analysis/README.md

 Desc: This project showcases SQL skills used by data analysts to explore, clean, and analyze retail sales data.
 It involves setting up a database, performing EDA, and writing queries to answer business questions—ideal for beginners building a strong SQL foundation.

-Analysis was done on the basis of following simple such ae queires:
+Analysis was done on the basis of following simple queires such as :

 -- Q.1 Write a SQL query to retrieve all columns for sales made on '2022-08-17'.